Edinburgh is a truly beautiful city perfect for travellers that seek entertainment, history and seriously awesome Edinburgh hostels.

 CoDE Pod Hostels is the best hostel in Edinburgh, by far!

 3. Walk to explore the city

 Edinburgh is an incredibly compact and walk-able city.
-Take advantage of that and explore it by foot ( it is always the cheapest way to get around).
+Take advantage of that and explore it by foot ( it is always the cheapest way to get around, perfect for budget travellers).

 Most attractions are located within Old Town and New Town.